-- Written Guarantees.
-If the contractor provides any guarantees, they should be written into the contract clearly stating what is guaranteed, who is responsible for the guarantee, and how long the guarantee is valid. - Pay by Check.
-Avoid on-the-spot cash payments; the safest route is to write a check to the contracting company.
+- Check references.
+Call former customers who had similar work done to make sure they were satisfied with the job. - Ask for a written contract.
+A complete contract should clearly state all the work to be performed, all associated costs and the payment schedule.
+Never sign a blank contract or one with blank spaces.
+Make sure the contract clearly states who will apply for the necessary permits or licenses.
+Have a lawyer review the contract if substantial costs are involved.
+Keep a copy of the signed contract. - Written guarantees.
+If the contractor provides any guarantees, they should be written in the contract clearly stating what is guaranteed, who is responsible for the guarantee, and how long the guarantee is valid. - Pay by check.
+Avoid on-the-spot payments; the safest route is to write a check to the contracting company.
 A reasonable down payment is 30 percent of the total cost of the project.
-Federal law requires a three-day "cooling off" period for unsolicited door-to-door sales of more than \$25. - Canceling a Contract.
+Federal law requires a three-day "cooling off" period for unsolicited door-to-door sales of more than \$25. - Canceling a contract.
 Canceling a contract should be done within three business days of signing.
 Be sure to follow the agreements stated in the cancellation clauses.
-Send the notification by registered mail. - Have Work Inspected.
-If excavation work is being performed (e.g., sewers or basement walls) make sure a qualified observer inspects the work before it is hidden from view to avoid similar problems in the future or take photographs if no qualified observer is available. - Make final payments when the work is completed.
+Send the notification by registered mail. - Have work inspected.
+If excavation work is being performed (e.g., sewer or basement walls) make sure a qualified observer inspects the work before it is hidden from view to avoid problems in the future or take photographs if no qualified observer is available. - Make final payments when the work is completed.
 Do not sign completion papers or make the final payment until the work is completed to your satisfaction.
 A reputable contractor will not threaten you or pressure you to sign if the job is not finished properly.